Git Blame Who?: Stylistic Authorship Attribution of Small, Incomplete Source Code Fragments: Methodology

 \subsection{Multiple Sample Attribution}

-For this case, we assume that we were able to group the samples as in an account and want to identify the owner.
-Therefore, we can leverage the group of samples to identify the author of all of them.
-We identified two main ways to do this.
-These experiments have as parameters the number of combined samples and the number of cross-validation folds, and we ensured that product of the two was always either the total number of samples per author or a divisor of it.
+If the version control assumption holds, such as if we observe that a group of samples belongs to a single account, we can leverage all of the samples in the group of samples to identify their collective author.

-Our first method is sample merging.
-For this, we added the feature vectors of samples together.
-We tried merging both in the extracted (alphabetical by sample name) order and in random order.
-By merging in the extracted order, we maintain code locality, while merging in the random order spread code throughout merged groups.
-We refer to merging maintaining locality as \emph{ordered merge} and merging dispersing locality as \emph{random merge}.
-For this method we used three experimental setups.
-In the first, we combined samples in both our known training set and our testing set.
-In the second, we only combined our training samples, and in the third we only combined our testing samples.
+Our method requires performing the same classification as for single samples but then aggregating results for the samples which we have identified as belonging to an account.
+We aggregate the probability distribution output of the classifier rather than the predicted classes to allow more confident attributions to outweigh less confident attributions, and then take as the prediction for the aggregated samples the class with the highest averaged probability.

-Our second proposed method is also our preferred method.
-This method does not involve any adjustment to the feature vectors.
-Instead, it requires performing the same classification as for single samples but then aggregating results for the samples that we would have merged by our other methods.
-We aggregate the probability distribution output of the classifier rather than the predicted classes, and then take as the prediction for the aggregated samples the class with the highest averaged probability.
+We also attempted a method involving merging individual samples into larger ones, but while this performed better than attributing single samples it was outperformed by the probability averaging technique.